-Experience a magical spring here in Houston thanks to the amazing indoor and outdoor venues the city has to offer.
-Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts that include:
+Experience a magical summer here in Houston thanks to the amazing venues the city has to offer.
+Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts.
+Highlights include:

 Ever wondered what it is like to eat in the dark?
 Eminent psychologists have been advocating dining in the dark as the ultimate taste experience for many years.
 Studies show that 80 percent of people eat with their eyes; with that sense eliminated, the theory is that the other senses—namely taste and smell—take over to elevate your meal to a whole new level.
 After donning your blindfold in the darkened, candlelit room, you’ll soon realise that focusing on taste and smell alone can be a truly enlightening experience—provided you’re not afraid of the dark!

 In anticipation of cooler pastures, Discovery Green has announced its fall program including the return of Scream On The Green, Dia de los Muertos, and other seasonal favorites!

 Houston possesses treasures from across the globe.
 Because of the city’s flourishing diversity, the city is blessed with beautiful cultural relics, structures, and exhibits often hidden in plain sight.
 Here we’ve compiled a list of places in Houston that take us to other cities, countries or regions.

 - Old Town Harrisburg in Houston’s East End offers a Latin oasis featuring vibrant architecture, indoor and outdoor markets, weekend art fairs, and more!